brimaam/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcase.md

 When park the car,
 Then the car will be parked to the first parking lot

-[] Case3
+[x] Case3
 Given a smart parking boy, who manage two parking lots, second parking lot has more available position than the first parking lot, and a car,
 When park the car,
-Then the car will be parked to the first parking lot
+Then the car will be parked to the second parking lot

 [] Case4
 Given a smart parking boy, who manage two parking lots, first is full and second with available position, and a car,